Skip to content

 Saga Legal Expenses

-If you've added Saga Legal expenses to your home insurance policy and require assistance, contact us on the following telephone numbers:
+If you've added Saga Legal expenses to your home insurance policy and need assistance, here are the numbers to call:

-To obtain advice or assistance with an online security problem, or if you believe you have been the victim of a cyberattack:
+To get advice or assistance with an online security problem, or if you think you've been the victim of a cyberattack:

 For advice on fraud and scams: